You might also know it as: turnip leaves, turnip tops

 How to store: Store unwashed in a perforated plastic bag.

-Rich in calcium, turnip greens are also loaded with glucosinolates, natural sulfur-containing compounds which have been shown to suppress DNA damage1 and reduce risks of prostate cancer by 32% when dietary intake is high.2
+Rich in calcium, turnip greens are also loaded with glucosinolates, natural sulfur-containing compounds which have been shown to suppress DNA damage and, according to early research, reduce the risk of prostate cancer when dietary intake is high.12